 If you wish to seek licensure and practice as a counselor/therapist at the master's level, you should apply either to the M.S. in Clinical Mental Health Counseling (which prepares you for LPC-MHSP licensure) or M.MFT in Marriage/Family Therapy (which prepares you for LMFT).
 Both LMFTs and LPCs do mental health counseling with individuals, couples, families, and groups.
 Under Tennessee law, they are equivalent in terms of their ability to diagnose and treat mental disorders and do general counseling.
 LMFTs and LPCs often work in the same types of jobs.
 The major difference between the two concerns the training philosophy, with Marriage and Family Therapy being more grounded in Family Systems Theory.

 At Lipscomb, there are also differences in location and format of these two programs.
 The M.MFT is offered on our off-site location in Cool Springs and M.S. in Clinical Mental Health Counseling on the main Nashville campus.
 The M.MFT is designed for full time, year-round students and offers all classes on Tuesday night in a compressed format; The M.S. in Clinical Mental Health Counseling (and M.S. in Psychology) classes are semester-long, offered multiple nights per week, and open to part-time students.
-Students interested in seeking both licensures are encouraged to pursue the M.MFT track and then take additional courses from the Professional Counseling program.

 Why do the Clinical Mental Health Counseling and Marriage/Family Therapy degrees require 61/60 hours?
 I've noticed that other schools offer shorter programs.